 Zencity’s sentiment analysis tool was used to monitor community sentiment in the period before, during, and after the hurricane hit Savannah.
 The tool highlighted citizen satisfaction with how the public’s safety was managed by the City.
 The data also showed that the City’s proactive approach and communication towards the hurricane was directly aligned with the community’s needs.

-The insights feed provided the Communications Department with a report that highlighted key takeaways on the online discourse surrounding the hurricane.
-The report itself combined real-time data collected by Zencity’s AI with qualitative analysis which focused on what the greater Savannah community was discussing online.
+The insights feed provided the City Management with a report that highlighted key takeaways on the online discourse surrounding the hurricane.
+The report itself combined community input data collected by Zencity’s AI with qualitative analysis which focused on what the greater Savannah community was discussing online.
 For example, one interesting takeaway was that the majority of the community discourse took place either on local media sites or social media.
 This demonstrated the significance of these channels as an important source of information for the public.
 Furthermore, the insights feed helped the City identify another potential resource, an Alderman’s social media page, that could be leveraged to communicate vital safety information to the community.

-Access to “unofficial” citizen service requests, such as a resident’s Facebook post about a fallen tree, allowed the Communications Department to easily assemble resident feedback and turn them into official 311 requests in the City’s CRM system.
+Access to resident input on social media, such as a resident’s comment regarding a fallen tree, allowed the local leaders to easily assemble needs in the community and translate these “unofficial citizen service requests” into official 311 requests in the City’s CRM system.
 This helped Savannah’s City Management optimize the documentation, delegation, and prioritization of service requests during Hurricane Dorian, while in conjunction, improve the administration’s overall awareness of the greater community’s needs.

 We utilize Zencity to understand at a glance community sentiment across a variety of media outlets and digital channels.
 Before Zencity it was hard to obtain this valuable data.
-Thanks to Zencity we are able to see how our emergency information is dispersed and the community's reaction in real-time.
+Thanks to Zencity we are able to see how our emergency information is dispersed and the community's reaction.
 This has been a game-changer for us when managing severe weather scenarios and other challenges.